Gigit-AI-Corporation/rasa/README.md

 ## attach local volume and run remote docker container

 - pwd attaches local dir as volume (filesystem) so can access locally trained model
+- this pulls official docker container from rasa instead of fiddly self-defined Dockerfile that we pushed as rasa-demo to personal dockerhub

 ```bash
 docker run -it -p 8080:8080 -v $(pwd):/app rasa/rasa:3.6.9-full run --enable-api --port 8080